Managing Our business Responsibly

 By conducting our business responsibly and transparently, we establish ourselves as the leader and partner of choice in managing kidney care in a value based system.
 We must continuously create clinical value for our partners and patients that translates to economic value for all of us.
 Our approach is guided by evolving best practices and feedback from our stakeholders on topics identified as vital to our shared success.

 “We’re the nation’s leading provider of kidney care products and services.
-Every day, our team of nearly 70,000 employees cares for tens of thousands of people living with kidney disease, and each deserves to live their life to its fullest.
+Every day, our team of more than 68,000 employees cares for people living with kidney disease, and each deserves to live their life to its fullest.
 We are committed to delivering superior care that improves the quality of life of every patient, every day.”

 Bill Valle, Chief Executive Officer, Fresenius Medical Care North America

 global operations and policies